Zarasthustra/3d-ewald-summation/README.md

 I could also get Trace (virial) = E_coul * V correctly.

-Anyone can point out the missing details.
+Anyone can point out the missing details?
 Created a separate folder for testing and validation results

 Sumith YD